 For NR sidelink communication, the ciphering and deciphering function as specified in TS 33.536 [14] is applied with KEY (NRPEK), COUNT, BEARER (LSB 5 bits of LCID as specified in TS 38.321 [4]) and DIRECTION (which value shall be set is specified in TS 33.536 [14]) as input.

+The ciphering and deciphering are not applied to SL-SRB4.

+Editor’s note: FFS whether SL-SRB4 is a part of NR sidelink communication or new definition on sidelink relay discovery/sidelink non-relay discovery for SL-SRB4 is needed.

 5.9 Integrity protection and verification